AbirlalBera/CYBER_SECURITY/TROJAN_BYTES/Linux_Users.md

 ##  **How to give a group (two users) full permissions and then revoke those permissions? **

 ```
-# Create a group
+Step 1: Create a group

 sudo groupadd mygroup

-# Add users to group
+Step 2: Add users to group

 sudo usermod -aG mygroup user1
 sudo usermod -aG mygroup user2

-# Give group full permissions to a directory
+Step 3: Give group full permissions to a directory

 sudo chgrp mygroup /path/to/directory
 sudo chmod 770 /path/to/directory  # rwx for owner and group

-# Revoke permissions
+Step 4: Revoke permissions

 sudo chmod 750 /path/to/directory  # Remove group write access

-# OR
+OR

 sudo chmod 700 /path/to/directory  # Remove all group access
 ```